avkarcr/massa_project/README.md

 ## Massa Node Setup:
 1. Run command to follow the node logs:
 ```
-journalctl -u massad.service -f | grep final_state
+journalctl -u massad.service -f
 ```
-**PLEASE WAIT** a couple of minutes until you begin to catch messages with RED "final state" text.
+**PLEASE WAIT** a couple of minutes until you begin to catch messages with the bootstrap OK status.

 2. Press ctrl+c to exit logs.